-But, our research has shown that market creation can be achieved through a reliable and systematic process by anyone, not just entrepreneurs.
-It means that market creation doesn’t have to be a random high-risk endeavor reserved to entrepreneurs; it can be pursued as a systematic strategy.
-Our book,, lays out a systematic five-step process to achieve this, whether or not people see themselves as particularly creative.
-It provides proven market-creating tools and guidance anyone can follow so you can conceive and discover what others don’t see.
+But Chan Kim & Renée Mauborgne’s research has shown that market creation can be achieved through a reliable and systematic process by anyone, not just entrepreneurs.
+Market creation doesn’t have to be a random, high-risk endeavor reserved for entrepreneurs; it can be pursued systematically.
+In Blue Ocean Shift: Beyond Competing – Proven Steps to Inspire Confidence and Seize New Growth, Chan Kim & Renée Mauborgne lay out a five-step process to achieve this.
+They offer proven, market-creating tools and guidance anyone can follow to help you see and discover what others don’t see.

-Market creation doesn’t have to be a random high-risk endeavor reserved to entrepreneurs.
+Market creation doesn’t have to be a random high-risk endeavor reserved for entrepreneurs.

-Blue Ocean Shift walks you through step-by-step how to move from the current state of play, imagine new possibilities, and reconstruct market boundaries to open up new market space in a way that your people own and drive the process.
-It allows ordinary people like us to make market-creating moves and do extraordinary things.
-In Blue Ocean Shift we shareof established companies, cash-strapped startups, nonprofits and even national governments that applied the tools and process outlined in the book to open up new value-cost frontiers and with them new markets.
+Blue Ocean Shift enables anyone to make market-creating moves and do extraordinary things.
+In the book, we share real-world examples of established companies, cash-strapped startups, nonprofits and even national governments applying the tools and process to open up new value-cost frontiers and new markets.

 Blue Ocean Shift shows three basic ways to create new markets and presents a comprehensive and practical model of new market creation that anyone in any organization can follow and use to produce the result.
 The three ways are:

-If you want to move from downward pricing pressure to upward pricing possibility, from chasing customers to having customers seek you out, and from competing fiercely and slow growth to inspiring your people’s confidence and seizing new growth, theif right for you.
+If you want to go from chasing customers to having customers seek you out, and from slow growth to seizing new growth in a way that inspires your people’s confidence, then Chan Kim & Renée Mauborgne’s blue ocean shift process if right for you.